Kwon Ko

 Distortion-Aware Brushing for Interactive Cluster Analysis in Multidimensional Projections

-Hyeon Jeon, Michael Aupetit, Soohyun Lee, Hyung-Kwon Ko, Youngtaek Kim, Jinwook Seo
+Hyeon Jeon, Michael Aupetit, Soohyun Lee, Kwon Ko, Youngtaek Kim, Jinwook Seo

 Arxiv 2022 (Under review)